ludeknovy/jtl-reporter/README.md

 ```
 Do not forget to copy [upload_jtl.py](/scripts/upload_jtl.py) script into your project folder.

+Launch your test and after it finishes it will upload .jtl file(s) into Jtl Reporter automatically.

 Please note that "demoProject" and "demoScenario" have to exist in Jtl Reporter beforehand otherwise it will return an error.

 ## Repositories structure